Health Insurance While Abroad

 Champion Insurance Advantage, Ltd.

 Tel: (800) 821-2828

-The ISIC can be valuable when studying abroad.
+The virtual ISIC can be valuable when studying abroad.
 It is recognized worldwide and immediately proves that you are eligible to receive available discounts on travel, accommodations and admission to museums, theaters and other cultural activities in more than 90 countries.
 It offers savings of up to 50% over commercial fares on intra-European travel and many other benefits, including illness and accidental death insurance coverage.
 Additionally, a 24-hour help line is available to holders of the ISIC.
-The number to call in any emergency is +1 (713) 267-2525; you must mention the group number you were given by the agent who issued you the card.
-Take this number with you as it is *NOT* written on your ISIC card.

 Supplemental travel insurance is also included with the purchase of your ISIC.
 You can choose between Basic Insurance, Premium Insurance, or Explorer Insurance.
-Descriptions of each type of insurance, as well as the ISIC application, can be found here.
+Descriptions of each type of insurance can be found here.

-Many study abroad programs will automatically provide you with this card and you should check with your program directly to see if this is the case.
-Processing time is 15 days, but can be expedited for a fee.
+Some study abroad programs will automatically provide you with this virtual ISIC and you should check with your program directly to see if this is the case.